 In cases of WLAN devices with AMP capability only, the proposed amendment is not expected to impact installation costs either.

-In some cases, AMP capability is supported on a legacy IEEE 802.11 device.
+In some cases, AMP capability is added on a legacy IEEE 802.11 device.
 The total cost is balanced and comparable to the cost of an initial IEEE Std.
 802.11 WLAN installation.

 d) Consideration of operational costs (e.g., energy consumption).

 There are billions of WLAN systems in operation around the world.
 WLAN systems are recognized to provide a total cost of ownership (TCO) that provides a significant operation cost benefits.
-This amendment is focusing on enabling AMP communication in WLAN which allows ultra low energy consumption and long life-cycle IoT applications which can use battery-free AMP devices by exploring ambient power sournces and enable maintenance-free IoT network to reduce/avoid the human intervention.
+This amendment is focusing on enabling AMP communication in WLAN which allows ultra low energy consumption and long life-cycle IoT applications which can use battery-free AMP devices by exploring ambient power sources and enable maintenance-free IoT network to reduce/avoid the human intervention.
 The AMP communication in WLAN also benefits the environments protection via reducing the usage of conventional battery.
 Therefore, this amendment is not expected to change markedly today’s operation costs and indeed a goal is to improve the TCO via enabling reduced device energy consumption.

 e) Other areas, as appropriate.